-- Grid nodes do not have /pnfs directly mounted. - Non-FermiGrid nodes do not have any of the following mounted - /grid/fermiapp/anything (going away on FermiGrid in Jan) - /experiment/anything (going away on FermiGrid in Jan) - /pnfs/anything - Jobs fail due to missing mount points - Write scripts without using these mounts. - Get experiment software from CVMFS and/or tarballs copied from dCache - Do not hardcode file paths (CVMFS is ok to hardcode) - You can test to make sure you don't need these mounts by running your job script on fermicloud168.fnal.gov.
+- Grid nodes do not have /pnfs directly mounted. - Non-FermiGrid nodes do not have any of the following mounted - /grid/fermiapp/anything - /experiment/anything - /pnfs/anything - Jobs fail due to missing mount points - Write scripts without using these mounts. - Get experiment software from CVMFS and/or tarballs copied from dCache - Do not hardcode file paths (CVMFS is ok to hardcode) - You can test to make sure you don't need these mounts by running your job script on fermicloud168.fnal.gov.
 Follow these instructions - - https://cdcvs.fnal.gov/redmine/projects/fife/wiki/Using'grid-like'nodes